-If your unit is You must meet the following Than or equal to 5 million Bill ber hour in any of the Conduct a tune-up of the boiler or process heater every 5 years as specified in § 63.7540.
+If your unit is You must meet the following 1.
+A new or existing boiler or process heater with a continuous oxygen trim system that maintains an optimum air to fuel ratio, or a heat input capacity of less than or equal to 5 million Btu per hour in any of the following subcategories: unit designed to burn gas 1; unit designed to burn gas 2 (other); or unit designed to burn light liquid, or a limited use boiler or process heater Conduct a tune-up of the boiler or process heater every 5 years as specified in § 63.7540.